 And as I became older, this same idea was reinforced by countless legalistic pastors which I encountered, and I made the mistake of never checking it out for myself at the time, and just assumed that they knew best because they were leaders in church buildings, or they had Television shows.

-I have since come to realize that my experiences were not unique, because people have expressed to me strikingly similar stories about how they have believed the same lie… that God will one day reply their entire life in heaven, and that they will be judged for every sin.
-That God is keeping a laundry list of every single wrong that they have ever committed.
+I have since come to realize that my experiences were not unique, because people have expressed to me strikingly similar stories about how they have believed the same lie… that God will one day replay their entire lives in heaven, and that they will be judged for every sin; that God is keeping a laundry list of every single wrong that they have ever committed.

 So that is why it matters to ask these questions.
 Because it is very harmful to just assume that what we hear about God is true, just because the person telling us is standing behind a pulpit, with a nice suit, or a likable personality, or a degree with letters before or after their name.
 The apostles themselves had no such dignities.